abbyjameson/BSAD-482.2/README.md

 *By: Abby Jameson*

 ## Executive Summary
-This study analyzes the issue of vaping in North America and how it affects health, comparing e-cigarettes to cigarettes, its long-term effects, and its impact on youth.
-The analysis is based on datasets provided by the Centers for Disease Control and Prevention and the Government of Canada.
-The goal is to find patterns and trends within these topics, compare and contrast data, and give an understanding of why vaping is such a large and up-and-coming issue.
+This study analyzes the issue of vaping in Canada and how it is used by students within the country.
+The analysis is based on the dataset provided by the Government of Canada.
+The goal is to find patterns and trends within these topics, compare and contrast data, and give an understanding of if and how vaping is such a large and up-and-coming issue with students.
 Through analysis and visualizations, as well as meeting the goal for this project, it will give insight into the importance of knowing and understanding this issue.

 [Read detailed background information here](Background.md)